homeall/caddy-reverse-proxy-cloudflare/README.md

 ### Docker Compose

-:warning: You will have to use **labels** in docker-compose deployment.
-Please review below what it means each [label](https://caddyserver.com/docs/caddyfile/directives/tls). :arrow_down:
+:warning: Since caddy-docker-proxy is disabled, you must provide your own Caddyfile configuration.
+Labels are not processed. :arrow_down:

-You will tell :tm: [Caddy](https://caddyserver.com/) where it has to route traffic in docker network, as :tm: [Caddy](https://caddyserver.com/) is **ingress** on this case.
+You will need to configure :tm: [Caddy](https://caddyserver.com/) directly through a Caddyfile, as the automatic Docker label processing is disabled.

-:arrow_down: A simple [docker-compose.yml](https://docs.docker.com/compose/):
+:arrow_down: A simple [docker-compose.yml](https://docs.docker.com/compose/) with a custom Caddyfile:

 ```